How to feed a Christmas cake

 How often should you feed a Christmas cake?

 This can be tricky as you don’t want to be left with a soggy cake, but you don’t want a stale one either.
 The frequency will also depend on how far in advance you want to make your cake.
 For a richer flavour, mature the fruitcake over 12 weeks.
 Feeding your Christmas cake once a week during this period should be more than enough time for it to reach its full fruity potential.
+And remember, check the cake each time before you feed it!

 There you have it - all the information on how to feed a Christmas cake to help you stay organised ahead of the festive period.